|

 street/park

-party in which young people bring bottles from
+which young people bring bottles from

 supermarkets